The Ultimate Dark Wallet Review

+In this Dark Wallet Review we are going to bring to attention some of the most important characteristics of this wallet, in order for you to make an easier decision.
 Dark Wallet is one of the most interesting Bitcoin wallets to have ever hit the market as it brought a series of truly interesting innovations, but a lot of criticism and some legitimate concerns.

-As every transaction is recorded of a digital public ledger known as blockchain, it’s easy to see how balances and transaction history can be traced to the Bitcoin addresses of users.
+As every transaction is recorded on a digital public ledger known as blockchain, it’s easy to see how balances and transaction history can be traced to the Bitcoin addresses of users.
 Dark Wallet has been designed to counteract this specific issue.
 More to the point, this digital wallet enables data anonymization by obfuscating Bitcoin transactions.

 Another unique aspect of this wallet is the fact that it comes equipped with three “pockets,” namely spending, business, and savings.
 Each individual pocket has its own stealth address from which Bitcoin transactions can be made and there’s no limit to the number of pockets users can create.

-What makes Dark Wallet special?
+What Makes Dark Wallet Special?

 If we were to break it down to its essence, there are two features that really define what Dark Wallet is really all about: stealth addresses and coin mixing.

 Dark Wallet allows users to receive payment from a transaction using a bespoke address generated specifically for the funds to be deposited in.
 The transaction is encrypted, thus ensuring that neither involved parties can get ahold of their addresses.

 The coin mixing feature is responsible for making transactions non-traceable.
 It mixes or combines a user’s transaction with that of a random user who happens to be making another transaction at the same moment.
 This feature is also activated when a user is transferring coins from one of his/her wallet pockets to another.